pmndrs/koota/packages/publish/README.md

 ### Entity

 An entity is a number encoded with a world, generation and ID.
 Every entity is unique even if they have the same ID since they will have different generations.
 This makes automatic-recycling possible without reference errors.
-Because of this, the number of an entity won't give you its ID but will have to instaed be decoded with `entity.id()`.
+Because of this, the number of an entity won't give you its ID but will have to instead be decoded with `entity.id()`.

 ```js
 // Add a trait to the entity